EstebanDiaz43/ESTDEM25114_fto2502_A2_Esteban-D-Emiljo-JSL03/README.md

 # JSL03 Project Brief: Console-Based Task Manager

-## Important Prerequisite

-1. Before starting this challenge, make sure you have reviewed and corrected your JSL02 project using the provided solution.
-Your prompts for entering task details should be fully functional and include proper validation checks to ensure accurate user input.
-2. **Check the project user stories in your student dashboard**, make sure you understand what is required for each feature.

-## Overview
+## Description

-This project involves creating a **simple task management system** where users can add **up to three new tasks** to an existing task array.
+My project involves a **simple task management system** where users can add **up to three new tasks** to an existing task array.
 Tasks are **stored as objects in an array**, each with a **unique incremental ID**.
 Users will enter task details via prompts, and the system will allow filtering to view only completed tasks.
-The project focuses on **array manipulation, user interaction via prompts and alerts, and console logging for task management**.
+My project focuses on **array manipulation, user interaction via prompts and alerts, and console logging for task management**.

-## Key Objectives

-### Logic & User Interaction

-- Store tasks as **objects inside an array** for structured data management.
-- Allow users to **add up to three new tasks** to the existing task list.
-- Ensure each new task has a **unique incremental ID** based on the last task in the array.
-- Prompt users to enter **task details (title, description, status)** and store them in an object.
-- Alert users when they reach the task limit with the message:
-  _"There are enough tasks on your board, please check them in the console."_
-  Implement a **filter function** to display only tasks with the status `"done"`.
-- Log **all tasks** in the console with a clear label for easy review.
-- Log **only completed tasks** (status: `"done"`) in the console under a "Completed Tasks" label for quick reference.

-## Code Quality & Maintainability

-- Use meaningful variable and function names to ensure readability and maintainability.
-- Follow consistent indentation and formatting to enhance code clarity.
-- Include comments explaining key logic and functionality to support future modifications.
+### Technologies used for this project

+- Html
+- Css
+- Js

+### Features created and updated

+- Ability to insert a title to your task.
+- Abillity to give your task a description.
+- Ability to insert a status to your task.
+- An alert notification.
+- Other notification messages.
+- Objects that are filtered are easier to make out.

 ## Expected Outcome